The Varieties of Religious Experience: Religious experiences

-He believed that religious experiences can have "morbid origins" in brain pathology and can be irrational but nevertheless are largely positive.
-Unlike the bad ideas that people have under the influence of a high fever, after a religious experience the ideas and insights usually remain and are often valued for the rest of the person's life.
+He believed that religious experiences can have "morbid origins" in brain pathology and can be irrational, but nevertheless largely positive.
+Unlike the bad ideas that people have under the influence of, say, fevers or drunkenness, after a religious experience the ideas and insights usually still make sense to the person, and are often valued for the rest of the person's life.

 James had relatively little interest in the legitimacy or illegitimacy of religious experiences.
 Further, despite James' examples being almost exclusively drawn from Christianity, he did not mean to limit his ideas to any single religion.
-Religious experiences are something that people sometimes have under certain conditions.
-In James' description, these conditions are likely to be psychological or pharmaceutical rather than cultural.
+Religious experiences are something that people sometimes have, under certain conditions.
+In James' description, these experiences are inherently very complex, often life-altering and largely indescribable and unquantifiable through traditional means, yet measurable in the profound changes they have on the individuals that report such experiences.

 Pragmatism

+Ultimately James made a pragmatic argument for religion, writing that "the uses of religion, its uses to the individual who has it, and the uses of the individual himself to the world, are the best arguments that truth is in it".
+As an example of this he gives the therapeutic effects of prayer.

 Although James did not fully articulate his pragmatic philosophy until the publication of Pragmatism in 1907, the approach to religious belief in the Varieties is influenced by pragmatic philosophy.
 In his Philosophy and Conclusions lectures, James concludes that religion is overall beneficial to humankind, although acknowledges that this does not establish its truth.
 While James intended to approach the topic of religious experience from this pragmatist angle, Richard Rorty argues that he ultimately deviated from this methodology in the Varieties.
-In his lectures on saintliness, the intention is to discover whether the saintly virtues are beneficial for human life: if they are then, according to pragmatism, that supports their claim to truth.
+In his lectures on saintliness, the intention is to discover whether the saintly virtues are beneficial for human life: if they are, then, according to pragmatism, that supports their claim to truth.
 However, James ends up concluding that the value of the saintly virtues is dependent on their origin: given that the saintly virtues are only beneficial if there is an afterlife for which they can prepare us, their value depends on whether they are divinely ordained or the result of human psychology.
 This is no longer a question of value but of empirical fact.
 Hence, Rorty argues that James ends up abandoning his own pragmatist philosophy due to his ultimate reliance of empirical evidence.